-3.2 INCREASING FREIGHT VOLUMES TE KAHA HAERE O NGĀ TONO UTANGA
+3.2 INCREASING FREIGHT VOLUMES TE WHAKAPIKI O TE UTANGA-A-WAKA MOANA

-Freight volumes have been increasing globally, driven by population growth, international trade liberalisation, and the rise of the emerging markets such as China and India.6 Lyttelton Port is at the forefront of this trend, as the fourthlargest port in New Zealand in terms of total freight and the second-largest in terms of exports.
+Freight volumes have been increasing globally, driven by population growth, international trade liberalisation, and the rise of the emerging markets such as China and India.^[6] Lyttelton Port is at the forefront of this trend, as the fourthlargest port in New Zealand in terms of total freight and the second-largest in terms of exports.
+Container trade volumes through New Zealand ports have increased significantly in the last two decades.
+Lyttelton Port's container trade has increased markedly, growing from 76,000 twenty-foot equivalent units (TEU) moved through the Port in 1994, to 376,567 TEU in 2014 (see Figure 4).^[7]

-Lyttelton Port Company Limited, 2014, Lyttelton Port Company's Information Package.
+- Lyttelton Port Company Limited, 2014, Lyttelton Port Company's Information Package. - Zuttelton Port Company Limited, 2014, Lyttelton Port Company's Information Package.